llm-bible/llm-bible.github.io/_publications/larosa2024can.markdown

 bibkey: larosa2024can
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.13057"}
-tags: ['Agentic', 'Tools', 'Reinforcement Learning', 'RAG', 'Fine-Tuning', 'Prompting', 'Applications']
+tags: ['Fine-Tuning', 'Agentic', 'Tools', 'Applications', 'RAG', 'Reinforcement Learning', 'Prompting']
 ---
 While there have been extensive studies in code generation by large language models (LLM), where benchmarks like HumanEval have been surpassed with an